The Transfer Pricing Law Review: Brazil

 The disputes under Normative Ruling 243, 2002 were judged in favour of the tax authorities in the administrative sphere, resulting in several judicial disputes.
 The argument that the Normative Ruling is illegal is rarely accepted by the Brazilian courts.
 An assessment of the cases judged by the Regional Federal Court of the Third Circuit (TRF-3) shows that only 6 of 24 cases judged between June 2010 and March 2021 were favourable to taxpayers.
 This issue, however, has not yet been analysed by the superior courts (STJ and STF).

 Secondary adjustment and penalties

-This means that transfer pricing adjustments result in a mismatch between tax and accounting books.
-Consequently, the amounts overpaid or under recognised in controlled transactions may not be treated as deemed dividends or loans to related or deemed-related persons abroad.
+For this reason, transfer pricing adjustments result in differences between accounting and tax books.
+Overpaid or underpaid amounts recognised in a controlled transaction cannot be considered dividends or loans to related parties or those deemed to be third parties abroad.

 Broader taxation issues

 i Diverted profits tax, digital sales taxes and other supplementary measures

 The Brazilian legal system does not yet provide for a tax applicable to undue transfer of profits, or any other measures in response to BEPS Project; nor have mechanisms been created to neutralise unduly profit transfer practices that would be covered by such tax.

 Currently, the adjustment of the CIT tax base is the sole effect of the base erosion resulting from artificial practices.